zalando/restful-api-guidelines/compatibility/Compatibility.md

 a workaround (using a fragment identifier that gets stripped off).

-[M] Use Media Type Versioning, Not URL Versioning
+{{ book.must }} Use Media Type Versioning, Not URL Versioning

 Why: URL versioning leads to tighter coupling of a (hyperlinked) consumer and producer with higher complexity of release management.
 Media type versioning is less tightly coupled and supports content negotiation (see above).

-[S] Provide Version Information in Swagger API Documentation
+{{ book.should }} Provide Version Information in Swagger API Documentation

 Only the documentation, not the API itself, needs this information.
 Given a version number `MAJOR.MINOR.DRAFT`,